laurabpaulsen/-assignment-1-linguistic-analysis-using-nlp/README.md

 # Extracting linguistic features using spaCy
 This repository holds the code for assignment 1 for language analytics (S2023).
-Linguistic features are extracted from each subcopora of the USEcorpus.
+Linguistic features are extracted from each subcorpus of the USEcorpus.
 In addition to csv files, a plot is created for each subcorpus showing the relative frequency of nouns, verbs, adjectives and adverbs.

 ## Description of the data
-The data used
+The data used is the [Uppsala Student English Corpus](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457).
+The corpus consists 1489 essays written by 440 Swedish university students of English at three different levels: first, second and third-term students.
+The corpus is divided into 14 subcorpora based on the students' levels and essay tasks.

 ## Usage and reproducibility
-To extract the linguistic features of the USE corpora run the following commands from the root of the directory.
+To extract the linguistic features of the USEcorpus run the following commands from the root of the directory.

 1. Clone the repository
 2. Create a virtual environment and install the requirements